rksouthee/linkers-and-loaders/chapter_06/README.md

 > What should a linker do if two modules in different libraries define the symbol?
 Is it an error?

+If two libraries define the same strong symbol, then this should be considered an error.
+Some linkers, `ld`, have an option, `--allow-multiple-definition` that allows multiple definitions and the first definition will be used.

+If at least one of the definitions is marked as a weak symbol the linker can use the strong symbol.
+If both symbols are weak the linker can use either one or report this as another error case.

 ### Exercise 6.2

 > Library symbol directories generally include only defined global symbols.
 Would it be useful to include undefined